Achievable logoAchievable logo

 • Tax implications

-Additionally, retail communications must always prominently disclose the member firm’s name and any relationship between the member and any non-members named in the communication.
-A testimonial is an example of a situation in which a non-member would be named in a retail communication.
-For example, a famous athlete endorses the trading capability of a registered broker-dealer (the celebrity is a non-member).
+A testimonial is a common situation where a non-member is named.
+For example, a famous athlete (a non-member) endorses the trading capability of a registered broker-dealer.
 If a testimonial is used, FINRA requires these guidelines to be followed:

 • The person providing the testimonial must have the knowledge and experience necessary to make the endorsement